atharvthakle/LeetCode/0081. Search in Rotated Sorted Array II/README.md

 - -10^4 <= nums[i] <= 10^4
 - nums is guaranteed to be rotated at some pivot.
 - -10^4 <= target <= 10^4

+### Follow up

+This problem is similar to [Search in Rotated Sorted Array](https://leetcode.com/problems/search-in-rotated-sorted-array/description/), but nums may contain duplicates.
+Would this affect the runtime complexity?
+How and why?